Get started by calling 1-800-837-5520

 There are two main reasons you might get stung by a wasp.

-Wonder why?
-Well unlike bees, wasps do not die after they sting someone.
+Unlike bees, wasps do not die after they sting someone.
 In fact, they can sting multiple people, multiple times during their lifetime.
-This is one reason why wasps can be so deadly, especially if you are allergic.

 When discussing wasp stings we have to mention the Schmidt Pain Index.
 For those of you unfamiliar with it, the Schmidt Pain Index is a pain scale reflecting the stings caused by different insects, including wasps.

-The Schmidt pain index was created by Justin O. Schmidt after subjecting himself to a range of different stings from different insects.
-It consists of his experience when suffering these painful stings giving them a rating of pain, as well as a description and the duration.
-To sum up Schmidt’s pain index, “Level four you don’t want to know”.
+The Schmidt Pain Index was created by Justin O. Schmidt after subjecting himself to a range of different stings from different insects.
+It consists of his experience when suffering these painful stings, giving them a rating of pain (from 0-4), as well as a description and the duration.
+To sum up Schmidt’s Pain Index, “Level four you don’t want to know”.